Skip to main content

 • permit must be obtained within 30 days of employment when required

-• f or an additional fee of no more than $10, the permit shall be valid in all counties of the state
+• for an additional fee of no more than $10, the permit shall be valid in all counties of the state

 Local health departments determine the fees and training requirements, which may include an in-person course or a number of nationally-recognized online training programs.
 These programs cover the danger of foodborne illness and how to prevent it; personal hygiene; food safety, including contamination sources, proper time and temperature control, food receiving, storage, preparation, serving, cooling, and reheating; and pest management.
 There are more stringent requirements for managers and supervisors, and at least one individual with this advanced training must be on site for each shift.
 Course fees are typically paid by the trainee rather than the employer.